Simoja0428/C-Operators/README.md

 Arthimetic operators are simply operations that we can perform on number based data types (Integers, Doubles, Floats,  etc.) The chances are you have previously worked with all of these major operations.
 The 5 major arthimetic operators used in Computer Science are comprised of addition, subtraction, multiplication, division and modulus.

 ### Addition
+The addition operator is used when we want to add the values of two or more numbers together.
+When adding numbers together, we will want to make sure that we have this summed value stored in a seperate variable for later usage.
+Further, it is important to be concious of the types of all variables used in the operation.
+Remember, integers do not account for decimal values and forgetting this could lead to bugs in your future programs.

 ### Subtraction